-The electrode material with hierarchical nanostructure derived from transition metal-based compound is an important branch of energy storage materials and has attracted widespread attention in recent years.
-Herein, the Cu–Ni(OH)2@CoO nanoflower clusters (Cu–Ni(OH)2@CoO NFCs) heterojunction is successfully constructed by a simple two-step hydrothermal method in the presence of Co2+.
-The optimized Cu–Ni(OH)2@CoO NFCs presents a high capacitive performance and outstanding cycle stability when used as a battery-typed supercapacitive electrode material.
-Specifically, an ultra-high areal specific capacitance of 5.8 F cm−2 (354.8 mAh g−1) at 1 mA cm−2 was obtained in the 3 M KOH electrolyte.
-Even after 10,000 cycles, the capacitance still remains 98.4% of its initial value.
-All experimental characterization results indicate that the excellent performance of Cu–Ni(OH)2@CoO NFCs self-supporting electrode is attributed to the regulatory effect of Co2+ on morphology and electronic structure, which is induced by the second hydrothermal process.
-More specifically, the transformations in morphology and electronic structure will expose more active sites and accelerate charge transferring during the electrochemical reaction.
-Besides, the rapid oxidation reactions of multivalent transition metal ions and enhanced hydrophilicity promotes the electrochemical reaction kinetics processes on the Cu–Ni(OH)2@CoO NFCs electrode.
-This work provides a promising strategy for exploring low-cost and efficient electrode materials based on transition metal compounds in electrochemical energy storage.
+Electrode materials with a hierarchical nanostructure derived from transition metal-based compounds is an important branch of energy storage materials and have attracted widespread attention in recent years.
+Herein, a Cu–Ni(OH)2@CoO nanoflower cluster (Cu–Ni(OH)2@CoO NFCs) heterojunction was successfully constructed by a simple two-step hydrothermal method in the presence of Co2+.
+The optimized Cu–Ni(OH)2@CoO NFCs presented a high capacitive performance and outstanding cycle stability when used as a battery-type supercapacitive electrode material.
+In particular, an ultra-high areal specific capacitance of 5.8 F cm−2 (354.8 mA h g−1) at 1 mA cm−2 was obtained in 3 M KOH electrolyte.
+Even after 10 000 cycles, the capacitance still remained 98.4% of its initial value.
+All the experimental characterization results indicate that the excellent performance of the Cu–Ni(OH)2@CoO NFC self-supporting electrode can be attributed to the regulatory effect of Co2+ on the morphology and electronic structure, which is induced by the second hydrothermal process.
+More specifically, the transformations in the morphology and electronic structure will expose more active sites and accelerate charge transfer during the electrochemical reaction.
+Besides, the rapid oxidation reactions of multivalent transition metal ions and enhanced hydrophilicity promote the electrochemical reaction kinetics processes on the Cu–Ni(OH)2@CoO NFC electrode.
+This study provides a promising strategy for exploring low-cost and efficient electrode materials based on transition metal compounds for electrochemical energy storage.